Trekking in Kashmir is like getting covered with grassy hills and surroundings with a river accompanying.

-Ubaid is an advance Skier, trekker and adventure lover.
-He is still in school and I was shocked when he told this ( He can be seen in the image below ).
+Ubaid is an advanced Skier, trekker, and adventure lover.
+He is still in school, and I was shocked when he told me this ( He could be seen in the image below ).

 So, we started at around 9 a.m. from the grassland area (greenery all around) in Aru valley.